What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Present-Moment Awareness

 Instead of focusing primarily on trauma narratives or past events, somatic therapy emphasizes what's happening in the body right now.
-This present-moment focus allows for direct nervous system regulation without requiring clients to retell traumatic stories–which can itself be re-traumatizing.
-This work is gentle.
+This present-moment focus allows for direct nervous system regulation without requiring you to retell traumatic stories–which can itself be re-traumatizing.
+(Inexperienced talk therapists can often accidentally do this, which sets healing back.)
+Somatic therapy work is gentle, because gentleness is the only thing that keeps the nervous system feeling safe enough to heal.

 Titration and Pendulation